mdxtoc/qtpi/docs/QKD_results.md

         user	1m19.496s
         sys	0m0.992s

- * With a longer message, and therefore many more qbits, it's possible to see that the calculation is working well enough.
-The repetition rate is 38%, and the number of qbits is somewhere between the 2666 that a 0-&sigma; experiment should use (when we should see error rates about 35%) and the 2780 that a 1-&sigma; should use (when we should see about 12%).
-Over-estimation by Alice, mostly caused by using integer square roots, is making her over-cautious.
-Never mind.
-So far as Alice is concerned, the calculation works.

 ### 1 Sigma

+  * Attempting to swamp the rounding errors by choosing a longer message but 1 &sigma;.
+The repetition rate about 0.2%, which is absurdly low.
+The analytical number of qbits is 2780, but Alice uses 2809, which explains the result.

         length of message?
 1000
         length of a hash key?
+0
+        minimum number of checkbits?
 0
         number of sigmas?
 1
         number of trials?
 1000